 Upright spreading habit, 1-2 feet tall and 2-3 feet wide

-Bold textured foliage with deep white margins helps to lighten up darker areas.
+A bold textured, variegated plant with deep white margins helps to lighten up darker areas.
 This shade-loving perennial is exceptionally hardy, growing in most zones.

 'CASA BLANCA' LILY

 Upright slender habit, 3-4 feet tall and 1 foot wide